robayedavies/PSYC402-PART-2/docs/02-PSYC402-02-mixed.md

 I wrote a book chapter to support PSYC402 student learning.

 You can download the chapter here [02-mixed.pdf](files/week-18/02-mixed.pdf).

+The chapter is useful to you in two ways:

+1. I use text and visualization to explain the core ideas in depth;
+2. I take you through each part of the code that you need to use, step-by-step, for your development of practical skills in data tidying, visualization, and analysis.

 ### Pre-lab activity 1: Get your files ready for the lab class